QingLu-USF/Notes_Gitbook/WritingRPackages.md

 **Step 1:**  Create a new package in RStudio by clicking " **File -> New Project -> New Directory -> R Package** ", check "Create a git repository".
 The "Open in a new session" may also be checked.

 Create some R script files in the folder "R".
 The format of the comment for functions defined in the files should follow the examples later on this page.

 To create data set files:

+**Approach 1:**
   1. First create a folder "Data" in the package directory;
   2. Save data variable into the "Data" folder with the following R code:
-  > save(DataSetName,file="filename.RData")
+  > save(DataSetName,file="DataSetName.RData")
   >

-Note: after the package is loaded by library(package name), the data set can be accessed via the name DataSetName, not "filename".
+Note: after the package is loaded by library(package name), the data set can be accessed via the name DataSetName.
+One file contains a single object with the same name as the file.

+**Approach 2:**
+In the R project directory, run the following codes:
+> install.packages("devtools")
+> library(devtools)
+> use_data(DataSetName)

 See more details on including data sets in the R package at https://r-pkgs.org/data.html

-In the Console, run:
+After the data files and R script files are created, to create the R package, in the Console, run:
 > library(roxygen2)
 > roxygenise()
 >